fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 # Summary
 [summary]: #summary

-We extend computation expressions to support a new `let! ... and! ... ` syntax.
-This allows computations that include a sequence of `let! ... let! ...` to avoid the problem of re-executing binds when these are independent.
+We support a new `let! ... and! ... ` syntax in computation expressions.
+This allows computations to avoid forcing the use of a sequence of `let! ... let! ...` which forces re-execution of binds when these are independent.

 There are many examples where this is valuable, many of them known as "applicatives" in the functional